open-telemetry/oteps/text/0148-sampling-probability.md

 producers of telemetry data, while allowing consumers of sampled telemetry data to be agnostic to the sampling design used.

+### Sampling without replacement

-We are interested in the common case for telemetry collection, where sampling is performed while processing a stream of events and each event is considered just once.
+We are interested in the common case in telemetry collection, where sampling is performed while processing a stream of events and each event is considered just once.
 Sampling designs of this form are referred to as _sampling without replacement_.
 Unless stated otherwise, "sampling" in telemetry collection always refers to sampling without replacement.

-After executing a given sampling design over complete frame of data, the result is a set of selected sample events, each having known and non-zero inclusion probability.
+After executing a given sampling design over a complete frame of data, the result is a set of selected sample events, each having known and non-zero inclusion probability.
 There are several other quantities of interest, after calculating a sample from a sample frame.